-how to make an easy scooter stand…
+Today we’ll show you how to make an easy scooter stand to organize those pesky ride-on toys…

 It is truly mission impossible, but in our ongoing quest for an organized garage…or even a 20% organized garage, we’ve completed a couple of pretty simple DIY projects that have helped to calm the clutter.
 We already published the DIY bike rack tutorial.
-Today, we’re building a DIY scooter stand.

 - 2×4’s (we used approx 10′ to build a stand with 3 parking bays)